-The Tangy Sauce is a light tomato based sauce with good tang, as you might expect, good salinity, and a touch of heat.
+The Tangy Sauce is a light tomato-based sauce with a good tang, as you might expect, good salinity, and a touch of heat.

 The Green Chili Sauce is sweet and has a vibrant color.
 There is no heat to it at all.
 The primary flavor is sweet.
 Both are very good.

 So once you’ve placed your order, paid, and gathered your additional things, you will end up with a plate that looks something like this.

 In addition to what you ordered, you will get (if you like) white bread, pickled red onions (fantastic, btw), fresh pickles, slices of fresh onion, and a pack or two of gum to freshen your breath after your meal (nice touch).

 With your plate in hand, you will then find a seat.
 There is sufficient seating inside for a large number of customers.
 There is additional seating outside among the oaks next to the pit house.